Australian Superannuation : A General Introduction

 All Australian employers are currently required to contribute a minimum 9.5% of salary into a complying retirement fund for each of their employees.
 This is called the Superannuation Guarantee (SG) and the minimum contribution will increase gradually from 9.5% to 12% over the period to 2025/26.
 Exceptions to this requirement include individuals outside of the 18 to 70 age range and those currently earning less than $450 per month.

 Successful negotiations between the Government and Opposition allowed the announcement of some significant changes to the rules surrounding superannuation on Thursday, September 15, 2016.
-They are quite detailed, and we will update the contents of this section of the website once the changes have been legislated and we have clarity regarding the detail of the changes - probably by the end of October, 2016.
-Meanwhile we have prepared a table summarising the major changes to superannuation which may be useful for expatriates.
+They were quite detailed and we have updated the contents of this section of the website to reflect those changes - but have prepared a table summarising the major changes to superannuation which may be useful for expatriates.

-Generally, the announcement flags reduced access to both concessional and non-concessional contributions, means that expats will need to greater thought to continually managing their superannuation in Australia throughout their time overseas– rather than relying on being able to make large, non-concessional contributions, to superannuation on return to Australia.
+Generally, the changes have effectively reduced access to both concessional and non-concessional contributions, with the result that expats will need to greater thought to continually managing their superannuation in Australia throughout their time overseas– rather than relying on being able to make large, non-concessional contributions, to superannuation on return to Australia.